AsahiLinux/docs/m1n1:User-Guide.md

 nvram boot-args=
 ```

 By doing this, m1n1 will turn on verbose logging, and wait 5 seconds before booting its payloads.
 If it receives a USB proxy connection in that time, it will go into proxy mode.
 This is extremely useful when you want to have a working, auto-booting Linux install, but retain the ability to boot kernels via proxy mode if something goes wrong, or just for fast development.

 Note that this state is less secure, as any installed OS can alter the `boot-args` property.
-Reset your boot policy with `bputil -nc` and then use `kmutil` to install m1n1 again to go back to the original state of requiring authentication to enable this feature.
+Reset your boot policy with `csrutil enable` (do NOT choose to enable full security when prompted, as this will uninstall m1n1).

 To break into proxy mode, the host needs to *open* the USB ACM device (either of the 2 will do).
 This can be done by e.g. running a serial terminal in a loop on the secondary interface (which you might want for the hypervisor anyway): _Note: for macOS use_ `/dev/cu.usbmodemP_01`